DCC-BS/event-system.bs.js/README.md

 ## Best Practice

-The `CommandBus` relies on string keys to identify the right Command, to prevent misspelling in the command keys it is best practice to create Map with all the key:
+The `CommandBus` relies on a string to identify the right Command type, to prevent misspelling in the command type it is best practice to create Map with all the types:
 ```ts
 export const Cmds = {
     MyCommand: "MyCommand",